rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-05-15-simplicity-pattern-matching-in-c-sharp.md

 	var alfred = processName("Alfred");
 	var fiona = processName("Fiona");
-	var ben = processName("Ben");
+	var bec = processName("Bec");
 	var xerces = processName("Xerces");

 	// alfred = "Starts with A"
 	// fiona = "Fiona starts with F"
-	// ben = "Starts with B"
+	// bec = "Starts with B"
 	// xerces = "Unknown"

 Note that this isn't especially performant!
 The match statement is built up as a list of expressions that are then looped through naively when evaluated.
 This could probably be improved using some form of caching.
-[Submit a pull request!](https://github.com/bendetat/Simplicity)
+[Submit a pull request!](https://github.com/becdetat/Simplicity)